Mennayousef/Heart_failure_prediction_ANN/README.md

-# heart_failure_prediction
+# Heart Failure Prediction
-This project predicts the likelihood of mortality due to heart failure based on 12 factors
+## About heart failure
+Heart failure (HF) refers to the heart's inability to effectively pump blood throughout the body.
+While it does not imply a complete cessation of bodily functions, HF is a leading cause of death globally.
+This project focuses on predicting the probability of mortality resulting from heart failure using 12 risk factors.
+The objective is to expedite and enhance the identification of the disease, enabling timely intervention and appropriate measures to prevent disease progression.

+## Input features
 - Age
 - Anaemia
 - Creatinine Phosphokinase